candebellavita/vkompth/MAXI_J1348-630/README.md

 XSPEC12>new 1 .6; new 7 1000; new 9 .8; new 9 .1; new 15 1
 ```

-Plot the data and model and change `dHext1`, `dHext2` and `reflag` to match the model to the data on average.
-In this case it is a bit less intuitive how to do that since the effect of the two `dHext` parameters depends also on the value of `phi`, the relative phase of the 2 coronas.
-For instance, in this case I get a reasonable match if I set `dHext1` to 0.25 and do not change `reflag` (you will have to experiment in other cases):
+Plot the data and model and change `DHext1`, `DHext2` and `reflag` to match the model to the data on average.
+In this case it is a bit less intuitive how to do that since the effect of the two `DHext` parameters depends also on the value of `phi`, the relative phase of the 2 coronas.
+For instance, in this case I get a reasonable match if I set `DHext1` to 0.25 and do not change `reflag` (you will have to experiment in other cases):

 ```
 XSPEC12>new 13 .25